According to Urban Dictionary, a BackSlasher is:

 I was unfamiliar with that meaning when choosing this nickname, but since I have some MS experience it kind-of fits.
 Not that big on polo shirts though.

-I currently work as a Production Engineer at Facebook.
+currently work recently worked as a Production Engineer at Facebook.

 I started developing when I was about 11 years old (thanks to a book I got about programming games in Visual Basic 6), and SysAdmin-ing since I was 15 y/o, in highschool.

 I like tinkering with computer-related stuff and learning new things, both on and off work.

 I started working seriously with Linux in 2014.
 Until then I did mostly Microsoft-only stuff (and some PHP development on the side).
 The best thing I can say about the move is that I really like being able to dig into the source code when I’m having issues instead of running blackbox tests or start disassembling things.